Shahid429/X-Reply-AI/README.md

 ## Acknowledgments

 - Built with ❤️ using vanilla JavaScript
-- Uses the OpenAI API for generating replies
+- Uses the latest AI models for generating replies
+- Lightweight and fast performance
 - Inspired by the need for more meaningful social media interactions